Skip to main content

 Step-by-Step: How to Make a QCD

-1. Contact Your IRA Custodian (Schwab, Vanguard, Fidelity) by no later than mid-December for year-end gifts.
+1. Contact Your IRA Custodian (Schwab, Vanguard, Fidelity, etc.) by no later than mid-December for year-end gifts.

-2. Request a QCD Form or instruct them in writing to send the distribution to the named charity.
-Otherwise enroll in the IRA check writing feature, and then make the checks payable to the named charities.
+2. Request a QCD Form or provide written instructions for the custodian to send the distribution to the named charity.
+Alternatively, enroll in the IRA check-writing feature and make checks payable directly to the charities.

-3. Get Acknowledgment from the charity that the funds were received.
+3. Get acknowledgment from the charity confirming receipt of the funds.

 5. File Your Return: